vadniks/Gleana/Readme.md

 standard math functions for them and maybe even with an extension to the complex field and with support for numeric methods/ approximate calculations/computation math [planned, concept, no development yet]

-// There will be a lot of math...
+// There will be a lot of math involved here...

 ## This project is currently just an idea, there won't be anything for several months

 // Gotta refresh my higher math (calculus/math analysis, linear algebra, computational math), discrete math (math logic,
 // algorithm theory), mathematical foundations of computers (aka informatics/computer science), information theory and
-// computer architecture knowledge before I take on this - remembering all that foundational stuff from the university
+// computer architecture/science knowledge before I take on this - remembering all that foundational stuff from the university
 // in short, this is gonna be long...